chi2labs/moodleR/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Added support for Postgres
-* Added support for table-prefix
-* Switched to returning dbplyr table references for all large tables.
-* Fixed some bugs related to querying a moodle database directly without using the cache functions.
-* Added a contributor to the DESCRIPTION
+* Rebuilt documentation to comply with HTML 5

 ## Test environments
-* local R installation, R 4.1.2
+* local R installation, R 4.2.1
 * win-builder (devel)
 * win-builder (release)
 * r-hub